In this article, we will learn about what is Dimensions and types of Dimensioning systems used in Engineering Drawings.

 Dimension Line: Dimension line is a continuous thin line. it is indicated by arrowheads, it is drawn parallel to the surface whose length must be indicated.

 Projection or Extension Line: A projection line or extension line, it is a thin line.
-It is drawn a perpendicular to the surface which is to be dimensioned.
+It is drawn perpendicular to the surface which is to be dimensioned.
 The projection line slightly extends than the dimension line.

 Constructions line: A construction line is a thin line drawn to indicate the dimension line.
 The construction line is extended slightly beyond the point intersection.